 A well-constructed program should need only 3 or 4 salience.
 At most 7 may be needed.

-Rule Based programming with CLIPS Salience Hierarchy:
+Salience Hierarchy:

 Different styles of programs can require different hierarchies of salience.
 A good practice is to declare the hierarchy in advance, using multiples of 100.
 An example is the following: